How To Gain Control Of Your IBS: 9 Evidence-Based Steps Most People Skip

 6. Fix eating behaviours and routines before obsessing over supplements and so-called “quick fixes”

-How you eat often matters as much as what you eat.
-And how much you eat.
+How you eat often matters as much as what you eat (and how much).
+And when you eat.

 Rushing meals, skipping meals, eating on the go, or having no routine can drive symptoms even when food choices are supposedly “perfect”.